mezh-hq/react-seat-toolkit/README.md

 ## Getting started

 - Run `pnpm install` to install all dependencies
-- Run `pnpm storybooks` to start the storybooks dev server
+- Run `pnpm storybook` to start the storybooks dev server
 - Run `pnpm build-storybook` to build the project for a web release
 - Run `pnpm build` to build the project for a package release